 • Mario Sculatti, former ECWTM board member

-• Bo Simons, ECWTM board member, retired manager Healdsburg Regional Library & Sonoma County Wine Library
+• Bo Simons, former ECWTM board member, retired manager Healdsburg Regional Library & Sonoma County Wine Library

 • Gail (author, publisher, historian) & Ron Unzelman